 When people are on an autoimmune diet that I prescribe to my patients, I have them eat no more than 3 to 4 tablespoons of olive oil per day.
 That’s because it has a lot of calories.
 Olive oil has 120 calories per tablespoon.
 If you’re pouring olive oil all over your salad, you’re getting a lot of calories.
-Generally speaking, they’re good calories, but in the beginning of the diet and getting your health in order, we need to pay attention to the amount of calories you take in.
+Generally speaking, they’re good calories, but at the beginning of the diet and getting your health in order, we need to pay attention to the number of calories you take in.

 - Light Olive Oil vs Regular Olive Oil

 Light olive oil goes through a secondary process to make it lighter.
 Anytime it goes through any form of secondary process, especially with an extra virgin oil, then it’s going to be exposed to more light and there would be an increased risk for rancidity.

 There’s no point in getting a light olive oil version.
 Olive oil is an important part of a healthy diet, but people use too much of it and they’re not getting quality olive oil.